matiasvlevi/BlockChain/README.md

-# Blockchain Prototype
+# Blockchain
-This is a simple blockchain in cpp.
+This is a very simple blockchain in c++.
+Made for fun!

 ### Usage